Investing In Your Nonprofit's Capacity

 As founder of The Stevens Group and Principal-in-Charge of Larson Allen’s Nonprofit and Government Division at points in her career, Susan also has hands on management experience at the helm of organizations.

-Susan’s most recent endeavor is Nonprofit Lifecycles Institute founded in 2015.
+Susan’s most recent endeavor is founding the Nonprofit Lifecycles Institute in 2015.
 The Institute is Susan’s legacy and brings together nonprofits, foundations, and consultants in the nonprofit sector, as well as academic practitioners who have adopted her approach in their university courses on nonprofit management.
-As Susan continues to build the Institute and continues her consulting, writing and speaking engagements, the Institute is inspiring a community of nonprofits, foundations, academicians and master level consultants to continue her work and expand the wisdom and knowledge she has built over the last three decades.
+While still doing some consulting, writing and speaking engagements, Susan recently passed along Institute responsibilities to Jennifer Bonnett.
+The Institute continues to inspire a community of nonprofits, foundations, academicians and master level consultants to continue her work and expand the wisdom and knowledge she has built over the last three decades.